-ASIC is Australia's corporate, markets and financial services regulator.
+ASIC is Australia's integrated corporate, markets, financial services and consumer credit regulator.

-We are an independent Commonwealth Government body.
-We are set up under and administer the Australian Securities and Investments Commission Act 2001 (ASIC Act), and we carry out most of our work under the Corporations Act 2001 (Corporations Act).
+ASIC is an independent Australian Government body.
+We are set up under and administer the Australian Securities and Investments Commission Act 2001 (ASIC Act), and we carry out most of our work under the Corporations Act.

 - maintain, facilitate and improve the performance of the financial system and entities in it

 - promote confident and informed participation by investors and consumers in the financial system

 - administer the law effectively and with minimal procedural requirements